-Robert E. Blevans - CFLS, AAML, ACFTL Ronald Granberg - CFLS, AAML, IAML ©2011 www.BlevansLaw.com www.GranbergLaw.com generated by that business during the marriage to determine what portion of the increase is fairly attributable the to community efforts applied to business the and what portion of that increase represents the increase in separate value of the property business.
+Robert E. Blevans - CFLS, AAML, ACFTL - Napa, California Ronald Granberg - CFLS, AAML, ACFLS, IAML - Monterey, California generated by that business during the marriage to determine what portion of the increase is fairly attributable to the community efforts applied to the business and what portion of that increase represents the increase in value of the separate property business.
 This examines analysis apportionment theory as it applies to a separate property business and the foundational prerequisites for apportionment.
 This analysis reviews the typical approaches to apportionment, the Pereira/Van Camp methods, and examines why each case reached the result that it did.